Sin-tel/wulp/readme.md

 * Some way to deal with optional types
 * I want to add a trait/typeclass system eventually
 * IDE integration, autoformatting etc
-* Eventual goal is to integrate nicely with love2d